Banner AvioConsult

 The figure is calculated in this paper.

-VMCA is a constant number, but only in the AFM.
+VMCA is a constant number, but only in the Limitations Section of the AFM and on the airspeed indicator (red line).
 In flight, the actual VMCA varies with bank angle, engine thrust, rudder deflection, and other variables.
-This graph shows (actual) VMCA, required rudder and aileron deflections, and the resulting sideslip angle versus bank angle of a sample airplane after failure of the left engine (#1) while the asymmetrical thrust is maximal.
+This graph shows (the actual) VMCA, and the required rudder and aileron deflections, and the resulting sideslip angle versus bank angle of a sample airplane after failure of the left engine (#1) while the asymmetrical thrust is maximal and control can just be maintained (control deflections are less than or equal to their mechanical maximum, and sideslip is max.
+14°).

 The airspeed that results from the bank angle for which the sideslip is zero (minimum drag, max.
 ROC) is the VMCA that will be published in the AFM (95 kt).
 At bank angles larger than 6° away from the failed engine, for this sample airplane, the rudder needs to be reversed to limit the sideslip angle which, nevertheless, increases to 14°, being the fin stall angle of attack (with deflected rudder).
 The airspeed needs to be increased to prevent the fin from stalling at larger bank angles, hence, the actual VMCA increases.